diegoparrilla/slate/source/index.html.md

 ### Response

-The response should be a __HTTP/1.1 200 OK__ if everything is ok and means that the Country code is in the QUARANTINE-COUNTRY blacklist.
-A HTTP/1.1 404 Not Found means that the Conutry code is not in the QUARANTINE-COUNTRY blacklist.
+The response should be a __HTTP/1.1 200 OK__ if everything is ok and means that the Country code is in the QUARANTINE-COUNTRY blocklist.
+A HTTP/1.1 404 Not Found means that the Conutry code is not in the QUARANTINE-COUNTRY blocklist.
 Any other error message means that the Country Code could not be parsed:

 * __HTTP/1.1 400 Bad Request__: The Country code is malformed.
 Check the response text for more information about the error.